 A hand saw doesn’t always cut it (pun intended).
 To reach those high overgrown branches, you will need a sturdy pole saw, like the Fiskars 393951-1001.

-The Fiskars 393951-1001 is the overall best saw for cutting branches, thick or thin.
-The two in one design, featuring a steel pruner and double-ground saw, is brilliant.
+The Fiskars 393951-1001 is the overall best saw for pruning branches, thick or thin, in my opinion.
+The two-in-one design, featuring a steel pruner and double-ground saw, is brilliant.

 Pull the string mechanism to close the pruner on the branches that are up to 1 inch thick.
-The 12-inch blade can power through thicker tree limbs.
+With a saw blade length of 12 inches, it can power through thicker tree limbs.
+I even used this as a saw for cutting trees throughout my testing.
+It was by far one of the most effortless tree cutting processes I ever experienced, being second only to pole chainsaws.

 The fiberglass pole is strong but lightweight.
-Your arms won’t get tired while holding the tool in the air.
+My arms never got tired, even while holding the tool in the air.
 Extend the pole up to 12 feet to reach high areas.

 - 2-in-1 trimming system